bachmeb/linux-admin/docs/common/git.md

-checking for strings.h... (cached) yes checking for locale_charset in -liconv... no checking for locale_charset in -lcharset... no checking for HMAC_CTX_cleanup in -lcrypto... no checking for clock_gettime... no checking for CLOCK_MONOTONIC... yes checking for setitimer... yes
+checking for strings.h... (cached) yes checking for locale_charset in -liconv... no checking for locale_charset in -lcharset... no checking for HMAC_CTX_cleanup in -lcrypto... yes checking for clock_gettime... no checking for CLOCK_MONOTONIC... yes checking for setitimer... yes